Learn more about the programs we offer at our Vancouver Office and see if it’s right for you.

 Your application should include a cover letter, a complete résumé, and copies of all official transcripts of law school, undergraduate, graduate grades, as well as a list of courses you are enrolled in for the coming academic year.
 Writing samples and reference letters are not required.

-All of our recruitment procedures are carried out in accordance with the guidelines and rules established by the Vancouver Bar Association and the Law Society of British Columbia.
+All of our recruitment procedures are carried out in accordance with the VBA guidelines.
+For dates, please see the VBA website, http://www.vacouverbar.ca.

 Applications should be submitted directly through the viLawPortal by the applicable dates set by the law schools.

 Coordinator, Associate and Student Programs.